fraziphy/LinearDecoder/README.md

 ```

-- data: This directory contains two subdirectories: "processed" and "raw". "processed" is intended for storing processed data files, such as pickled dataframes (my_file.pkl), while "raw" is for storing raw data files.
-    - processed/my_file.pkl: A processed data file.
-    - raw/my_file.pkl: A raw data file.
+- src: This directory holds the directory that contains the LinearDecoder module.

-- iQuanta: This directory holds the core functionality of the iQuanta module.
+    -lineardecoder: This directory holds the core functionality of the LinearDecoder module.
     	- __init__.py: Marks the directory as a Python package.
-    - config.py: Contains configuration settings for the iQuanta module.
-    - funcs.py: Includes functions and classes defining the main functionalities of the iQuanta module.
+    	- funcs.py: Includes functions and classes defining the main functionalities of the LinearDecoder module.

-- notebook: This directory contains Jupyter notebooks for exploratory analysis and demonstrations related to the iQuanta module.
-    - iQuanta.ipynb: Jupyter notebook for iQuanta module usage or demonstrations.

-- scripts: This directory contains Python scripts for various tasks related to the iQuanta module, such as data processing or visualization.
-    - __init__.py: Marks the directory as a Python package.
-    - config.py: Configuration settings specific to the scripts.
-    - generate_raw_data.py: Script for generating raw data.
-    - plot_figures.py: Script for plotting figures.
-    - process_data.py: Script for processing data.

-- tests: This directory contains unit tests for the iQuanta module.
+- tests: This directory contains unit tests for the LinearDecoder module.
     - test_funcs.py: Unit tests for the functions module.

+- examples: This directory contains the directories of notebooks and scripts, which are defined for manifesting example usage of the module.
+    - notebook: This directory contains the Jupyter notebook for exploratory analysis and demonstrations related to the LinearDecoder module.
+   	 - LinearDecoder.ipynb: Jupyter notebook for LinearDecoder module usage and demonstrations.

+    - scripts: This directory contains Python scripts for generating dummy data and plotting the raster plot in the LinearDecoder.ipynb.
+        - generate_data.py: Script for generating dummy data.
+        - plots.py: Script for plotting figures.

 - LICENSE: The license file for the project.

 - README.md: The README file providing an overview of the project, its purpose, and how to use it.